IBM/raft-fabric-sample/README.md

 Deleted: sha256:f8386c6e7763a2ab8917d57912b3df0fc37cb844338900313a7c5eb6164de7ea
 ```

-One last thing we have to do to clean previous cryptographic certificates on our system is the following command.
+Next, we clean the previous cryptographic certificates on our system is the following command.
 Note when asked if
 you want to continue, type in `y`:

 ```